-The misconception is that there’s little you can do for your midsection during a pregnancy, but I couldn’t agree less.
-There is much that can done to minimize the severity of this condition during a pregnancy as well as calculated decisions that can be made in the postpartum period to minimize the long term consequences.
+The misconception is that you can do little for your midsection during pregnancy, but I couldn’t agree less.
+There is much that can be done to minimize the severity of this condition during pregnancy as well as calculated decisions that can be made in the postpartum period to minimize the long-term consequences.

 It’s important to realize the effects of having a significant DRA in pregnancy.

-The abdominal region is the only area of the body where there is connective tissue running directly down the center of the muscles.
-This is not a flaw in the way that we, as women, were designed.
-We were designed to birth babies so we need this connective tissue to widen to accommodate a growing uterus and fetus.
+The abdominal region is the only area of the body where connective tissue runs directly down the center of the muscles.
+This is not a flaw in how we, as women, were designed.
+We were designed to birth babies, so we need this connective tissue to widen to accommodate a growing uterus and fetus.

-Things you can do in pregnancy to minimize DRA:
+Things you can do during pregnancy to minimize DRA:

 Here’s what one birth-worker mama had to say about her experience with taking my DRA online class during her most recent pregnancy: